 Landlords must carry out the following by law as a minimum:

-- they must ensure furnishings they provide in their property is fire resistant and meets safety regulations
+- Ensure furnishings they provide in their property are fire resistant and meets safety regulations

-- they must produce safety certificates to their residents, so they can see that gas and electrical appliances have been checked.
+- Produce safety certificates to their residents, so they can see that gas and electrical appliances have been checked.

 - Under the 2004 Housing Act, a landlord must ensure there are adequate escape routes in the property